 Each payment allocated to a Guarantee Period earns interest at a specified rate that we guarantee.
-We are currently offering Guarantee Periods of 1, 3 and 5 years in length.
-In the future we may offer Guarantee Periods of different lengths ranging from 1 to 10 years or stop offering some Guarantee Periods.
+You must allocate at least \$100 to a Guarantee Period at the time you make a purchase payment or select a new Guarantee Period.
+Guarantee Periods may range from 1 to 10 years.
+We are currently offering Guarantee Periods of 1, 3 or 5 years in length.
+In the future we may offer Guarantee Periods of different lengths or stop offering some Guarantee Periods.